core

 , default:None

 ) –If provided, the RID of the workspace to retrieve.
-If None, retrieves the default workspace.
+If None, retrieves the default workspace (deferring first to any workspace rid stored in the Nominal config, and attempting to fall back to the tenant-wide default workspace).

 Returns: